 The Newport Mansions With Kids

-Various ticket packages are available, including single mansion tickets, 2-house tickets, and 5-house tickets.
 Families should note that strollers and carriages are not permitted in the houses due to the historical nature.
 I probably wouldn’t take very young kids, since they can’t really appreciate the homes, and will have to walk or be carried.
-Tickets can be purchased online, which is a good way to save time.

 The Breakers now offers a new “Beneath the Breakers Tour” that focuses on the underground tunnel, basement, and boiler room.
 These guided tours have to be booked in person on the day that you want to visit, and are based on availability.

-Marble House is also a Vanderbilt family house.
+Marble House was built between 1888 and 1892 for the William K. Vanderbilt family.
 It offers a new audio tour, but doesn’t have a children’s tour.
 Despite that, my kids really enjoyed Marble House as well.
 It’s a 40 minute tour, but you could easily spend more time if you’d like.
-After the tour, we checked out the grounds, including the tea house.
+It’s a gorgeous, opulent mansion.
+Because it doesn’t have a children’s tour, it’s probably best for older kids who can appreciate and understand the adult tour.

 Other Newport Mansions

-Other Newport Mansions that you may enjoy are the Elms, Rosecliff (used in filming for the Great Gatsby and True Lies), Chateau-Sur-Mer, and Kingscote.
+There are other Newport Mansions maintained by the Preservation Society of Newport County.
+Some that you may enjoy are the Elms, Rosecliff (used in filming for the Great Gatsby and True Lies), Chateau-Sur-Mer, Hunter House, and Kingscote.
+If you have extra time in the Newport RI area, I’d recommend driving down to Portsmouth, RI to Green Animals.

 If you choose the visit the Newport Mansions, I’d recommend the following tips: